Zero (2016 film): Soundtrack

-Critical reception
+Release and reception

-Behindwoods gave it a 2.25/5 saying that it has "good research, strong music, but a complicated screenplay".
+Zero was initially scheduled to release in November 2015, but ultimately released on 25 March 2016.
 The Hindu stated, "From a thrilling tale about a woman battling mental illness, the film, for all its signs of promise, reduces itself to another exorcism story."
 Deccan Chronicle gave it a 2.5/5 saying that it is "a thrilling ride into the unknown".
 The Times of India gave it a 3/5 saying that, "Zero is certainly that rare film where the audience is unsure where it will go next."